');

 About Flat Rock, NC

-Flat Rock is a small community in North Carolina with a population of 1,141 residents.
-The median household income is $52,188 per year, which is near the national average.
-The median age in Flat Rock is 31.9 years.
+Flat Rock is a small town located in North Carolina with a population of 1,141 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,188 per year, which is 31% below the national median of $75,149.
+The median age of 31.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Flat Rock, NC